 - Who would you be if you lived without fear?

 Finally, Paul McKenna encourages us to become ourselves through imitation.
-We can achieve this through visualisation and imitation of gestures, words, and behaviour of our “perfect self“.
+We can achieve this through visualisation and imitation of gestures, words, and behavior of our “perfect self“.

-It is through this imitation of the perfect person that we will make the necessary changes to our day-to-day behaviour.
+It is through this imitation of the perfect person that we will make the necessary changes to our day-to-day behavior.

 Note from Sylvie: The psychological aspects encountered during this first day may seem too abstract.
 However, the exercises and questions the author suggests throughout the book are very real and relevant.
 I intentionally excluded these numerous exercises in this book summary.
 It seemed more important to initially understand the thought processes that led the author to create these practical exercises.

 At first, Paul McKenna reminds us what an emotional state is (love, anger, fear, confidence, apathy, curiosity…).
 Then, he explains that it is not influenced by external stimuli, but by internal processes.
 These processes are very quick, but they can be explained by our physiology and our internal representations.